latslats/Julio_PM_UI/README.md

 5. Access the application frontend at http://localhost (served by Nginx)
 6. The backend API will be running on http://localhost:5001
+7. PostgreSQL database will be running on port 5432
+8. Redis cache will be running on port 6379

 ### Stopping the Application